 More than ever, the goal of understanding the world to change it, and for the better, is of paramount importance to imagining and struggling for a society that is different and better than the current one.
 The Capitalism Workshop is ultimately a project of

-anti-capitalism as we remake a socialism for our times.
+making socialism for our times.